ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Execution data {#execution-data}

-New blocks are added to Ethereum every 12 seconds (unless a block proposer misses its cue) so there's a near-constant stream of data that gets added to block explorers.
+New blocks are added to Ethereum every 12 seconds (unless a block proposer misses its turn), so a near-constant stream of data gets added to block explorers.
 Blocks contain a lot of important data that you may find useful:

 **Standard data**

 - Block height – The block number and length of the blockchain (in blocks) on creation of the current block.
 - Timestamp – The time at which a miner mined the block.
 - Transactions – The number of transactions included within the block.
-- Fee recipient – The address that received gas fee tips from transactions
+- Fee recipient – The address that received gas fee tips from transactions.
 - Block Reward – The amount of ETH awarded to the validator who proposed the block.
 - Size – The size of the data within the block (measured in bytes).
 - Gas used – The total units of gas used by the transactions in the block.
 - Gas limit – The total gas limits set by the transactions in the block.
-- Base fee per gas - minimum multiplier required for a transaction to be included in a block
+- Base fee per gas - The minimum multiplier required for a transaction to be included in a block.
-- Burnt fees - how much ether is burned in the block
+- Burnt fees - How much ETH is burned in the block.
 - Extra data – Any extra data the miner has included in the block.

 **Advanced data**